isegkos/pwd-canvas-sketch/README.md

 Whenever you want to stop working on a sketch and start/open another sketch, press CTRL+C and give the next canvas-sketch command.

 If you type exit and press ENTER you will leave the environment.
-If you want to start the environment again run the following command again:
+If you want to start the environment again in the same PWD instance/session, run the following command again:
 - docker-compose run --rm -p 8888:9966 node sh

 Your sketches are located in the src directory.
 To edit your sketches in the online editor: